well-typed/hs-bindgen/manual/LowLevel/ParsingSelectingAndProgramSlicing.md

 The parse predicate and the select predicate both allow matching against header paths but serve different purposes.
-The parse predicate dictates which declarations `hs-bindgen` reifies into `hs-bindgen`-specific data structures, the selection predicate dictates which declarations `hs-bindgen` generates bindings for.
+The parse predicate dictates which declarations `hs-bindgen` reifies into `hs-bindgen`-specific data structures, the select predicate dictates which declarations `hs-bindgen` generates bindings for.

 Example 1: Assume program slicing is enabled.
 All of the following scenarios are different: